Connectors are versioned with semver (Documentation Index

 Version selection

-By default, an auth config resolves to:- The latest custom version of the connector, if one exists in your project.
+By default, a connector profile resolves to:- The latest custom version of the connector, if one exists in your project.

 - Otherwise, the latest StackOne version.